 The library provides a comfortable reading environment for children and adults and tables for homework or other work.

 A variety of programs are offered for all ages.
-Children's programs include preschool story time, make and take events, and the summer reading program.
-Adult programs include computer classes and an adult summer reading program.
+Children's programs include preschool, baby, and toddler story times, American Girl and Wellie Wishers club, Super Hero club, and the summer reading program.
+Adult programs include guest speakers, Wine events, and Flower arranging classes.
 Events are published in the Bernville Borough Newsletter and other local sources.

 People using our public computers are welcome to ask for assistance with basic computing and internet functions.
 Our staff is well trained and knowledgeable in using computers and in most cases can resolve or troubleshoot problems you may encounter working online.

 We offer outgoing fax service for a small fee.